-- 14-18 years of age at start of the program
+- 14 to 18 years of age at start of the program

-- Be physically fit with positive attitude and a good work ethic
+- Be physically capable with a positive attitude and a good work ethic

-- Be able to commit to one night a week for three semesters
+- Be able to commit to one night a week of 3 semesters

 - Must obtain medical clearance from doctor upon acceptance of program